EB1 Success In Handling Approvals, RFEs, and Denials

 As a law firm specializing primarily in EB1 Aliens of Extraordinary Ability green card cases for over 15 years now, we are accustomed to enjoying a tremendous amount of success.
 We’ve helped literally thousands of families realize their American Dream.
 Nevertheless, although we take great pride in our achievements, the practice of immigration law is never easy.
 Along the way, we have worked with our clients and helped them through the many challenges that can occur when we get Requests for Further Evidence (RFEs) or even an initial denial on the way to an ultimate approval.

-We also get requests from other law firms across the country to share our insights and thoughts as to how we overcome the challenges we face in the practice of EB1 immigration and how we work with our clients in these areas.
+We also get requests from other law firms across the country to share our insights and thoughts on how we overcome the challenges we face in the practice of EB1 immigration and how we work with our clients in these areas.
 We also seek out advice from colleagues in other law firms too.
 Similarly, it’s not unusual for medical professionals to confer with their colleagues just to make sure they are not missing anything.

 Let’s Start with EB1 Approvals